viantirreau/drgadget-sell/README.md

-# DrGadget Chile
+# Tecnicall Chile

-DrGadget is a Chilean smartphone trading company.
+Tecnicall is a Chilean smartphone trading company.
 This site was made using Gatsby, inspired from [Gatsby Starter Ecommerce](https://parmsang.github.io/gatsby-starter-ecommerce/) by Parminder Sanghera.

-It is a static site that features all the used (and maybe damaged) products that DrGadget buys, with model selection and an extensive list of failures the device may have.
+It is a static site that features all the used (and maybe damaged) products that Tecnicall buys, with model selection and an extensive list of failures the device may have.
 It reports the final buying price, repair price and market price (when it is in an excellent condition) to let the customer choose the best alternative.

-A live version of the site is available [here](https://retoma.drgadgetchile.cl/).
+A live version of the site is available [here](https://retoma.tecnicallchile.cl/).

 ## Features